Shazwazza/Examine/docs/configuration.md

             new FieldDefinition("Price", FieldDefinitionTypes.Double))));
 ```

-### At runtime
+### After construction

-You can modify the field definitions for an index at runtime by using any of the following methods:
+You can modify the field definitions for an index after it is constructed by using any of the following methods:

 * `myIndex.FieldDefinitionCollection.TryAdd`
 * `myIndex.FieldDefinitionCollection.AddOrUpdate`
 * `myIndex.FieldDefinitionCollection.GetOrAdd`

+These modifications __must__ be done before any indexing or searching is executed.

 ## Custom field value types